Our Boats

 Lark

-The Lark has a 2024 Portsmouth Yardstick Number (handicap) of 1062, so theoretically making it faster than the Wayfarers and any of the Laser rigs.
+The Lark has a 2024 Portsmouth Yardstick Number (handicap) of 1062, so making it faster than the Wayfarers and the Lasers.

 Laser/ILCA